numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 ## Configuring WordPress to Use IAM Role for S3 Access

-In this section, we'll configure the `wp-config.php` file of our WordPress installation to utilize the IAM role I previously created.
+In this section, we'll configure the `wp-config.php` file of our WordPress installation to utilize the IAM role we previously created.
 This will allow WordPress to securely access the S3 bucket.

 ### Step 1: Connect to EC2 Instance via SSH